New Player Guide

 Costume

-Costume is very important in live roleplaying because you need to dress as your character would.
-A costume should be appropriate to your character and the setting, so you can't wear modern clothing such as trainers, jeans, or printed t-shirts when you're roleplaying.
-Our wiki has a look and feel guide for each nation that provides advice on costume that is suitable for a character from that nation.
-If you follow the advice then you can be confident that your costume will look fine and be suitable for the game.
-If you have any questions about the suitability of a piece of costume then it is best to email us and we can give you specific advice.
+Costume is important because you need to dress as your character would.
+You can't wear modern clothing such as trainers, jeans, or printed t-shirts once the game starts.
+Our wiki has a look and feel guide with advice on suitable costume for Empire.
+If you have any questions about the suitability of a piece of costume then it is best to email us for specific advice.

 Weapons